Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-custom-renderer.md

 #### `recipient`

-OA documents do not have a strict data structure and allows issuers of documents to define their own data schema.
+OA documents do not have a strict data structure and allow issuers of documents to define their own data schema.
 The `recipient` object is a user-defined object that describes who the certificate is conferred to.
 In this case, you may replace `John Doe` with your name.

 In the next section, you will learn more about the OA document schema and how you may define your own data structure.
 For this guide, we will stick to this simple document.